What defense contractors need to know about compliance with CMMC

 Key Updates:

-What’s at stake is big and growing: The DoD’s budget request related to two key acquisition appropriations totaled $315 billion for FY2024, an overall increase from last year’s request
+What’s at stake is big: The DoD’s budget request related to two key acquisition appropriations is estimated for $313 billion for FY2025.

-In 2020, the Department of Defense (DoD) introduced the Cybersecurity Maturity Model Certification (CMMC) process, designed to bolster security, protect sensitive unclassified information, and enhance visibility into the defense supply chain.
+In 2020, the DoD introduced the Cybersecurity Maturity Model Certification (CMMC) process, designed to bolster security, safeguard sensitive unclassified information, and enhance visibility into the defense supply chain.

-The CMMC mandates new standards, practices, and processes that all companies within the DoD supply chain—not just the defense industrial base (DIB)—must implement to bid on defense contracts.
-What’s at stake is big and growing: The DoD’s budget request related to two key acquisition appropriations totaled $315 billion for FY2024, an overall increase from last year’s request.
+The CMMC mandates standards, practices, and processes that all companies within the DoD supply chain—not just the defense industrial base (DIB)—must implement to bid on defense contracts.
+What’s at stake is big: The DoD’s budget request related to two key acquisition appropriations totaled $313 billion for FY2025.

-Implementing CMMC is a significant endeavor, one that could impact as many as 300,000 primary contractors and subcontractors, large and small.
+Complying with CMMC can be a significant endeavor, one that could impact as many as 220,000 (Source: CMMC Program Final Rule, Background) primary contractors and subcontractors, large and small.
 In addition to DIB companies, CMMC affects a mix of traditional and nontraditional industries, such as higher education (research and development), health services, retail, critical infrastructure providers (including telecom), and technology (including cloud service providers).

 Source: Office of the Under Secretary of Defense, Acquisition & Sustainment